---->

 expansion at some fixed velocity.

-B. There is a stronger repulsive force working against gravity
+B. There is a stronger repulsive force produced by 'Dark Energy' working against gravity

 expanding the universe at some fixed acceleration.
 Apparent